openhab/org.openhab.binding.zwave/doc/elexa/dmwd1_0_0.md

 ## Overview

-The Dome Door/Window Sensor is a battery powered Z-Wave Plus magnetic reed switch that can monitor the status of doors, windows, and anything else that opens and closes.

-The Door/Window Sensor consists of two parts - the “sensor,” and the “magnet.”
+<p&gtThe Dome Door/Window Sensor is a battery powered Z-Wave Plus magnetic reed switch that can monitor the status of doors, windows, and anything else that opens and closes.</p&gt <p&gtThe Door/Window Sensor consists of two parts - the “sensor,” and the “magnet.”
 The sensor has a “reed switch” inside, which is sensitive to the magnet’s presence when aligned properly and within the defined distance.
-When the sensor and magnet are brought together or pulled apart, the sensor will report its open/close status to its Z-Wave controller.
+When the sensor and magnet are brought together or pulled apart, the sensor will report its open/close status to its Z-Wave controller.</p&gt

 ### Inclusion Information

-The Door/Window Sensor should be within 10’ of your Z-Wave controller for the inclusion process.
-After successful pairing, the device can be brought to the desired location.
+<p&gtThe Door/Window Sensor should be within 10’ of your Z-Wave controller for the inclusion process.
+After successful pairing, the device can be brought to the desired location.</p&gt <ul&gt<li&gtRemove the SENSOR COVER.</li&gt <li&gtRemove the BATTERY TAB.</li&gt <li&gtPress the BUTTON quickly 3 times in a row.</li&gt </ul&gt<p&gtA red LED will flash five times indicating inclusion</p&gt

-  * Remove the SENSOR COVER.
-  * Remove the BATTERY TAB.
-  * Press the BUTTON quickly 3 times in a row.

-A red LED will flash five times indicating inclusion

 ### Exclusion Information

-Follow the instructions for your Z-Wave Certified Controller enter exclusion mode.
-When prompted by the controller:
+<p&gtFollow the instructions for your Z-Wave Certified Controller enter exclusion mode.
+When prompted by the controller:</p&gt <ul&gt<li&gtRemove the SENSOR COVER.</li&gt <li&gtPress the BUTTON button quickly 3 times in a row.</li&gt </ul&gt<p&gtA red LED will flash five times indicating exclusion/disconnection.<br /&gt<br /&gt</p&gt

-  * Remove the SENSOR COVER.
-  * Press the BUTTON button quickly 3 times in a row.

-A red LED will flash five times indicating exclusion/disconnection.

 ### Wakeup Information